Ash33njit/IS218-Mini-Project-1/README.md

 - Create a release branch from develop (This is more so for software releases)
 - Create feature branches from develop
 - When a developer is done coding a feature, it is then merged to the develop branch
+- When a developer is done with the release branch, it is merged into develop and master
+- If there is an issue identified in master, a hotfix branch is created from master
+- Once the developers complete the hotfix branch, it is merged into develop and master.